prevwong/craft.js/packages/docs/docs/concepts/nodes.md

 ## How Nodes are created
-We know what Nodes are and that every user component must be represented by a `Node`; but how do we actually represent our components as a Node ?
+We know what Nodes are and that every user component must be represented by a `Node`; but how do we actually represent our React elements as Nodes ?

 `<Canvas />` is a React component provided by Craft.js which automatically creates a Canvas node and a Node for each of its immediate child.